People suffering from Hurricane Ida. August 20, 2021. Louisiana. Photo by https://prismreports.org/

 Expand the web app’s service area

-The client aimed to establish the product in Mississippi before the hurricane season (June 1 to November 30), targeting an expected audience of 20,000 sign-ups.
-And the user satisfaction metric was critical for the new business initiative.
+The client’s service covered Louisiana and aimed to establish the product in Mississippi before hurricane season (June 1–November 30), targeting 20,000 sign-ups.

 The customers and what they are looking for